daz4126/Nanny-State/README.md

 **NANNY STATE** makes it easy to build state-based web apps without the bloat of other libraries.

-It stores all the data in one place and uses the power of the [lit](https://lit.dev) library to automatically render blazingly fast views when anything changes.
+It stores all the data in one place and uses the power of the [lit](https://lit.dev) library to automatically render the view when anything changes.

-If you know HTML, CSS, and JavaScript, then you'll be building interactive web apps with a minimal amount of code in no time at all.
+If you know HTML, CSS, and JavaScript, then you'll be building blazingly fast web apps with a minimal amount of code in no time at all.
 And it's so small (less than 4kb minified and zipped!) that you won't even notice it's there!

 **NANNY STATE** is:

-- **FAST AND MINIMAL** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
+- **MINIMAL** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
-- **PREDICTABLE** - All the data is stored in one place, making your code more organized, predictable and easier to maintain.
+- **MAINTAINABLE** - All the data is stored in one place, making your code more organized, predictable and easier to maintain.
-- **EASY TO LEARN** - There are only a few basic concepts to learn and everything is written in Javascript - there's no new syntax to learn!
+- **SIMPLE** - There are only a few basic concepts to learn and everything is written in Javascript - there's no new syntax to learn!

-Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
+Whether you are building a small interactive web page or large complex app, NANNY STATE is a minimal alternative to React and Vue!
 It's quick to get started - just follow the [examples](#usage-examples) below and you'll see some impressive results in just a few lines of code.

 ## What Is NANNY STATE?